Martchus/reflective-rapidjson/README.md

 <pre>
 reflective_rapidjson_generator --help
 </pre>

+### Mixing with direct RapidJSON usage and further notes
+It is of course possible to mix automatic serialization/deserialization with direct RapidJSON usage.
+This can be done by invoking the `push` and `pull` functions within the `ReflectiveRapidJSON::JsonReflector` namespace directly.

+The `push` functions are used on serialization to populate intermediate data structures for the serializer of the RapidJSON library.
+The intermediate JSON document can also easily be obtained via `JsonSerializable<Type>::toJsonDocument()`.

+Note that this means a copy of the provided data will be made.
+That includes all strings as well.
+Currently there is no way to use RapidJSON's copy-free `SetString`-overloads instead.
+As a consequence the mentioned intermediate JSON document can be serialized without causing any further read accesses to the actual data structures.

+The `pull` functions are used to populate your data structures from intermediate data structures produced by the parser of RapidJSON.
+Also in this case a copy will be made so only owning data structures can be used when deserializing (see remarks regarding supported datatypes).

 #### Binary (de)serialization
 It works very similar to the example above.
 Just use the `BinarySerializable` class instead (or in addition):